Cherreads

 Michael watched her go for a second before asking, "Are you going to explain why you were really here?"

-She stopped, but didn't turn.
+She stopped but did not turn.

 "I did."